ruaridhcostello/web322-main/notes/week11.md

 #### Bootstrap JavaScript (jQuery) Components

-Due to time constraints, it is impossible to discuss all of the fantastic [Bootstrap JavaScript Components](https://getbootstrap.com/docs/3.3/javascript/) and how they work in detail.
+Due to time constraints, it is impossible to discuss all of the fantastic [Bootstrap JavaScript Components](https://getbootstrap.com/docs/3.4/javascript/) and how they work in detail.
 However, we will provide some examples for the more interesting/useful ones.
 If you are seriously interested in using Bootstrap in your projects, the above link is a "must-read".
 Please note that like the other Bootstrap components, the code used below is largely boilerplate and there is little room for configuration out of the box - simply follow the pattern of elements and CSS classes and the Bootstrap framework will take care of the rest.

 <br>

 #### Dismissible Alerts

-[Dismissible Alerts](https://getbootstrap.com/docs/3.3/javascript/#alerts) in Bootstrap are simply small divs that provide a temporary message to the user, ie: "Warning: your session will time out in 2 minutes".
-We often do not want to clutter the user interface with these alerts, so Bootstrap has included functionality to allow users to "dissmiss" the alert (by pressing a close ("x") button).
+[Dismissible Alerts](https://getbootstrap.com/docs/3.4/javascript/#alerts) in Bootstrap are simply small divs that provide a temporary message to the user, ie: "Warning: your session will time out in 2 minutes".
+We often do not want to clutter the user interface with these alerts, so Bootstrap has included functionality to allow users to "dismiss" the alert (by pressing a close ("x") button).
 Additionally alerts can be given a different colour depending on the kind of alert, including: red ("alert-danger"), yellow ("alert-warning"), blue ("alert-info") and green ("alert-success"):

 ![Bootstrap Alert](/media/uploads/2017/07/alerts.png)